Great-Bird/great-template/README.md

 main place which you would like to edit with.

 Note: The main place (i.e. the one you specified the place ID of in `config.luau`) holds the source copy of the game's DataModel.
-Changes to instances in a local file (such as `build.rbxlx`) will not automatically update the main place.
-If you want to make changes to the game's instances, make your changes in the main place, and run `lune run setup import` and re-open the build file.
+Changes to Instances in a local file (such as `build.rbxlx`) will not automatically update the main place.
+If you want to make changes to the game's Instances, make your changes in the main place, and run `lune run setup import` and re-open the build file.

 If you're curious about what each part of this project structure does, see